Table Of Content

 - The Drupal backend administration interface is not mobile-responsive.

 When it comes to responsive design in WordPress and Drupal, it is a close call between both of them, but with a minor margin, WordPress wins this fight.

 - WordPress is known for its large user and contributor communities.
 Contributors, which may include both independent developers and development organizations, are continuously providing new modules, plugins, and themes that can be used to tailor your website to your specific needs.

 - WordPress provides users with access to about 59,000+ plugins and 9000+ themes, all of which may be downloaded for free.

 - There are plugins available for every type of work you wish to do.
-With the help of plugins WordPress core development is increased, and because of that basic functions of WordPress are increased, and due to this the extended functions of the WordPress platform as well as extended functions of outbound integrations are also increased.
+With the help of plugins WordPress core development is increased, and because of that basic functions of WordPress are increased, and due to this the extended functions of the WordPress platform as well as the extended functions of outbound integrations are also increased.

 - It is possible to take advantage of this vast ecosystem and make your WordPress site unique by taking advantage of the many options available to you.

 - Drupal is an essential part of your marketing ecosystem, as it delivers marketing solutions that put eCommerce and community first, allowing you to accomplish even the most ambitious goal of your company.

 - When it comes to integrating third-party services, the most flexible CMS is Drupal.

 - In addition to application programming interfaces (APIs), Drupal will enable any company to instantly link the most recent technologies, thereby providing a one-of-a-kind experience for customers.